GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Bard.md

 In place of applying your heroism and attribute bonus to a save against a magical effect, you may simply use your attribute score.
 You must perform a rest before doing so again.
 Your total hitpoints is increased by 1.
 You gain training in a weapon of your choice.
+Your Odd feature now benefits you against Drakonadiae and Fiends as well.

 #### Splash
-If you splash bard as a member of another class, you gain the same benefits as a bard that chooses to specialize.
+If you splash bard as a member of another class, you gain the following benefits:
+In place of applying your heroism and attribute bonus to a save against a magical effect, you may simply use your attribute score.
+You must perform a rest before doing so again.
+Your total hitpoints is increased by 1.
+You gain training in a weapon of your choice.